Bouddi National Park: Flora

 The Park contains three broad categories of vegetation: heath, Eucalyptus forest and grassy woodland.

 Fauna

 The park contains a wide diversity of animal life.
 A number of mammal species, including microbats, greater gliders and other marsupials are found in the Park.
 Reptile species present include lace monitors, green tree snakes and water dragons.
 Over 150 species of bird have been documented in the area.

 The marine component of the Park has similarly high biodiversity.
 The marine extension of the park was found to have led to a 70% increase in fish numbers in the area than nearby comparators, and 60% higher numbers of species.
 A number of large mammals regularly frequent the area, including humpback whales, southern right whales and bottlenose and common dolphins.
 Leopard seals and fur seals have occasionally been seen on coastal rock platforms.

-Nearby National Parks
+Nearby national parks

-The following National Parks are within 50 km of Bouddi National Park:
+The following national parks are within 50 km of Bouddi National Park: